 The Power of the Book Unit

 The picture book, while simple in theory, is a powerful tool.
 Not only does it introduce your students to a book they may have never chosen themselves but with a few strategies, can open up their eyes and minds to a multitude of reading skills and life experiences.
 Students may have never had these experiences had they not been introduced to that book.
 In short, a picture book teaches kids about perspective and important thinking skills.
 These children’s book units help you, as their teacher, to create strong engagement with a book.

 The Just Right Book

 The beauty of choosing a just right book is the that it can be a launching book to other curricular areas.
-A favourite thing for me to do, is use children’s books to teach social and emotional skills.
+A favorite thing for me to do, is use children’s books to teach social and emotional skills.
 Sometimes, you just need a book to help you to teach your students about something that has been going on in class or on the playground.
 I created a couple of book units to do just that.
 I call them Social and Emotional Learning on the Go.